 José Lojo, MPH, an epidemiologist at the Philadelphia Department of Public Health, said, “Creating a portal where we can securely log in, define a disease, and see how many cases of that disease currently exist in the electronic health records brings the public health community closer to front line providers.
 Down the road, we hope to be able to extract even more specific information from those cases.”

 Drs.
-Tobias and Muthu will receive a prize of $30,000 for their first place finish, and PHRASE will be presented to an audience of more than 300 potential users at the Practical Playbook National Meeting, Bringing Public Health & Primary Care Together.
+Tobias and Muthu will receive a prize of $30,000, and PHRASE will be presented to an audience of more than 300 potential users at the Practical Playbook National Meeting.

-The second place winner, HealthStead, connects primary care and public health professionals with neighborhood level data on education, income, crime, and other factors that have an outsize impact on health outcomes.
+The second-place winner, HealthStead, connects primary care and public health professionals with neighborhood level data on education, income, crime, and other factors that have an outsize impact on health outcomes.
 The software’s intuitive and flexible interface provides single-click risk assessments at a more granular level than city, county, or zip code – in some cases, even block by block.
-HealthStead was developed by Adam Perzynski, PhD (co-Founder and CSO, Global Health Metrics), Eamon Johnson, PhD (co-Founder and CTO, Global Health Metrics), Sarah Schick, and Tynan Smith.
+HealthStead was developed by Adam Perzynski, PhD (co-founder and CSO of Global Health Metrics), Eamon Johnson, PhD (co-founder and CTO of Global Health Metrics), Sarah Schick, and Tynan Smith.